Abruzzo: Ports

 There are four main ports in Abruzzo: Pescara, Ortona, Vasto, and Giulianova.

-Over the years, the Port of Pescara has become one of the most important tourist ports of Italy and the Adriatic Sea.
+Over the years, the Port of Pescara has become one of the most important tourist ports in Italy and on the Adriatic Sea.
 Heavily damaged in World War II, it underwent major renovations for roughly sixty years.
 It now consists of a modern marina with advanced moorings and shipbuilding facilities.
-It has been awarded the European Union's blue flag for its services.
-The port of Pescara has lost passenger traffic because of its shallowness and silting, but its fishery and aquaculture activities are thriving.
+It has been awarded the European Union's Blue Flag for its services.
+The Port of Pescara has lost passenger traffic because of its shallowness and silting.
+In Abruzzo, marine spatial planning tools such as SeaGIS have been developed to support the management of fisheries and aquaculture, reflecting ongoing planning efforts in the sector.

 Railways

 There is a significant disparity between the railways of the Abruzzo coast and the inland areas, which badly need modernization to improve the service, in particular the Rome-Pescara line.